- Social & Humanitarian

-The annual International Conference of Chabad Shluchos (women emissaries), also called the Kinus Hashluchos, begins tomorrow, February 15, 2017 at Chabad-Lubavitch Headquarters in New York.
-Shluchot from all corners of the world will gather to draw inspiration and knowledge from an extended weekend jam-packed with workshops and events.
-3,500 women from 90 countries will celebrate at the event’s banquet dinner, which takes place Sunday, February 20.
+Shluchot from all corners of the world gathered to draw inspiration and knowledge from an extended weekend jam-packed with workshops and events at the International Conference of Shluchot.
+3,500 women from 90 countries celebrated at the event’s banquet dinner, which took place Sunday, February 20.

 The International Conference of Chabad Shluchos (women emissaries) usually generates a buzz for its grand gala banquet with guests who applaud the work of Chabad’s representatives, and speeches that spur them on to greater achievements.